 My boys enjoyed the Elf immensely last year, but their stories needed a bit of help!
 This year, I have created two graphic organizers to help them with their writing.
 You can download these FREE printables at the bottom of this post.

 The Prewriting Exercise, is to help your children think of a back story for their elf, complete with name, age, origin, hobbies, character traits and more.
 You can then encourage them to use this information to make their stories richer.
-This sheet should be completed before your elf gets himself into any mischievous situations.
+This sheet should be completed before your Elf on the Shelf gets himself into any mischievous situations.
 For younger children, just ask them the questions and write the information in for them.

 3) Set the Elf Up in a Mischievous Situation

-Once your children complete the Prewriting Exercise, that night you can set the Elf up in his first situation.
+Once your children complete the Prewriting Exercise, that night you can set the Elf on the Shelf up in his first situation.
 If you need some inspiration in this area, check out these posts:

 You can also follow #elfontheshelf on Instagram for tons of ideas!
 We kept it pretty simple in the beginning and open to lots of interpretation.
 For example, one night we just rolled the toilet paper out of the bathroom, into the kitchen and the Elf sat holding the end while hiding under a kitchen chair.
 How and why did he do this?
 It allowed us to brainstorm many ideas.